jameshanlon/jameshanlon.github.io/content/hex-processor.md

-being an interesting side project, my motivation was to create a complete example as a point of reference to explain how programming languages work and correspond to the underlying hardware of a computer processor, or to provide a useful reference for compilers and simulators, starting point for another project or just a curiosity in itself.
+being an interesting side project, my motivation was to create a complete example as a point of reference to explain how programming languages work and correspond to the underlying hardware of a computer processor, or to provide a useful reference for compilers and simulators, a starting point for another project or just a curiosity in itself.

 First, to provide some background.
 The project is based on the Hex processor